intel/QAT_Engine/README.md

 --disable-qat_ecx/--enable-qat_ecx
     Disable/Enable Intel(R) QAT X25519/X448 offload (enabled by default)

+--disable-vaes_gcm/--enable-vaes_gcm
+    Disable/Enable Intel(R) IPsec Vectorized AES-GCM offload.
+    This flag is valid only when Intel(R) IPsec support is enabled using the flag --enable-ipsec_offload (enabled by default if ipsec_offload is enabled).

 --disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
     Enable the offload of small packet cipher operations to Intel(R) QAT.
 When disabled, these operations are performed using the CPU (disabled by default).

---disable-multibuff_offload/--enable-multibuff_offload
-    Disable/Enable Intel(R) Multibuffer offload feature.
-This flag is valid only incase of multibuffer offload which is enabled using the flag --with-multibuff_dir.
-If both QAT and multibuff support is available then this flag can be used to enable/disable multibuffer to dictate the feature to be enabled or disabled.
-This Flag if not specifed will enable the QAT Offload (disabled by default).

 --disable-qat_warnings/--enable-qat_warnings
     Disable/Enable warnings to aid debugging.
 Warning: This option should never